Timonwa/techroadmap/README.md

 ```

 where `your-username` is your GitHub username.
 Here you're copying the contents
-of the Tech Roadmap repository on GitHub to your computer.
+of the Developer Roadmap repository on GitHub to your computer.

 ### Create a branch